 |Figure 4: A layout of the Wurdi Youang stone arrangement showing the outlier stones and the |

 edges of the main arrangement, which all align to solar points, as surveyed by Ray and

 Priscilla Norris (c) 2008.

 The Wathaurong people have inhabited the area for over 25,000 years (Figure 5).
 Unfortunately, the traditional language, customs, and ceremonies were banned by missionaries over 100 years ago.
 As a result, only fragments of information survive today, and Wathaurong elders are uncertain what the stone arrangement means or what it was used for.
 Because of this, we do not know the age of the arrangement.
-The land on which the arrangement is situated has been maintained by the same family since colonial times, ruling out a European origin.
+The land on which the arrangement is situated has been maintained by the same family since early colonial times, ruling out a European origin.
 Therefore, it could date to anywhere between 25,000 years to ~1835.
-In the near future, we hope to find a method of dating the arrangement, closely collaborating with the Traditional Elders.
-Unfortunately, dating techniques for stone arrangements in Australia have been problematic.
+We are exploring methods of dating the arrangement, closely collaborating with the Traditional Elders.

 |Figure 5: The geographic area of the Wathaurong nation, west of Melbourne.|